 A mild form of fantasy.
 It may be set in an alternative world, but magic in low fantasy is more of an intrusion than a reality that everyone engages with.

 Set in the time period of the writer and mixes fantasy with real-world aspects.
-This subgenre is popular amongst young adult writers because it means they can appeal to contemporary issues but still offer a fantasy slant.
+This subgenre is popular amongst young adult writers because they can write about contemporary issues with a fantasy slant.

 Also known as ‘epic’ fantasy, high fantasy shows a world vastly different to our own.
 This is fantasy at its most extreme.
 An example of high fantasy is Robert Jordan’s “The Wheel of Time” series.

 Writing High Fantasy is not easy- most of the books are bricks and full of detail.
-However, they are often exciting and worth reading because no subgenre of fantasy emphasizes worldbuilding and magic like high fantasy.
+However, they are often exciting and worth reading because no subgenre of fantasy emphasizes worldbuilding like high fantasy.

-Tying in with ‘paranormal’ in many ways, a dark fantasy story is an invitation to the more unpleasant aspects of the genre.
+Tying in with ‘paranormal’ in many ways, a dark fantasy story is an invitation to the unpleasant aspects of the genre.
 You can expect frightening themes of supernatural creatures such as ghosts and vampires.
-And oh yes, there will be blood.
+And yes, there will be blood.

-Stephen King has written alot of dark fantasy- a good example is “It.”
+Stephen King has written alot of dark fantasy.
+A good example is “It.”
 What I love about Dark Fantasy is that it brings light to the horror genre, but also shows the dark side to the fantasy genre.

 With a history of enthralling children and adding magic to even the most cynical hearts, fairytales are a staple of the fantasy genre.
-A fairytale is defined by its moralistic take on societal issues (i.e Beauty And The Beast teaches us that there is more to a person than their looks.
+A fairytale is defined by its moralistic take on societal issues.
+For example, Beauty And The Beast teaches us that there is more to a person than their looks.

 A well known example of Magical Realism is “The Satanic Verses” by Salman Rushdie.

 From Outlander to Jonathan Strange & Mr Norrell, Historical Fantasy is fantasy that is set before the author’s time.
-Whether it’s World War II or Biblical Times, historical fantasy promises a magical journey through the pages of history.
+Whether it’s World War II or Biblical Times, historical fantasy is a magical journey through the pages of history.

 I’ve noticed that not many authors dabble in historical fantasy compared to other fantasy subgenres.
 However, it is gaining in popularity, and offers the author many opportunities to express their creativity.
 A recent example is Catherynne Valentine’s ‘Deathless.’